Lagrangian-based online safe reinforcement learning for state-constrained systems: Problem Formulation

 where the time dependence of the signals have been suppressed for notational brevity.
 We would utilize this constraint reformulation to obtain a closed-form solution for the original constrained optimal control problem.
-Specifically, we construct a user-defined candidate BLF \(B_{f}(x)\) in such a way that the following assumption holds \begin{assum} $\exists \; \gamma \in \mathbb{R}_{>0}$ satisfying $\gamma \|\nabla_x B_f(x)\| \ge B_{f}(x)\; \;\;\forall\; x \in \text{Int}(\mathcal{C})$. \end{assum} The knowledge of the constant \(\gamma\) is used in Section \ref{sec:safety} for obtaining the largest invariant subset of \(\mathcal{C}\).
-We provide a few examples of the constant \(\gamma\) satisfying Assumption \ref{assum:gradBfConstruction} for some commonly used BLFs in Table \ref{tab:gamma}.
+Specifically, we construct a user-defined candidate BLF \(B_{f}(x)\) in such a way that the following assumption holds. \begin{assm} $\exists \; \gamma \in \mathbb{R}_{>0}$ satisfying $\gamma \|\nabla_x B_f(x)\| \ge B_{f}(x)\; \;\;\forall\; x \in \text{Int}(\mathcal{C})$.
+Additionally, $\|\nabla_x B_f(0)\| = 0$. \end{assm} The knowledge of the constant \(\gamma\) is used in Section \ref{sec:safety} for obtaining the largest invariant subset of \(\mathcal{C}\).
+We provide a few examples of commonly used BLFs in Table \ref{tab:gamma} that satisfy Assumption \ref{assum:gradBfConstruction}.